riccardobernardi/Manifold-Learning-and-Graph-Kernels/README.md

 #### PCA

-Principal component analysis (PCA) is a technique that is useful for the compression and classification of data.
+Principal component analysis (PCA) is a technique that is useful for the compression, visualisation, summarisation and classification of data.
 The purpose is to reduce the dimensionality of a data set (sample) by finding a new set of variables, smaller than the original set of variables, that nonetheless retains most of the sample's information.

 By information we mean the variation present in the sample, given by the correlations between the original variables.
 The new variables, called principal components (PCs), are uncorrelated, and are ordered by the fraction of the total information each retains.

 More formally: given a sample of *n* observations on a vector of *p* variables.
 Define the first principal component of the sample by the linear transformation $z_1 = a_1^Tx$ where the vector $a_1 = (a_{11},...,a{p1})$ is chosen such that is maximum the $Var[z_1]$.
 You continue adding other dimensions but constraining the successive dimension being orthogonal to the previous one so having zero correlation.
 Another constraint is the fact that $a_k^Ta_k=1$.
+In the image below we can se that through the PCA we are moving from a 3D space to a 2D space.

 <img src="/Users/rr/PycharmProjects/Manifold-Learning-and-Graph-Kernels/images/fig_pca_illu3d.png" style="zoom:67%;" />